rachit9876/CommentAnalyzer/README.md

 ## 🚀 Quickstart

-Open your terminal and follow these steps:
+Open your cmd/terminal and follow these steps:

 ```bash
 cd C:\